End-to-End Modeling Hierarchical Time Series Using Autoregressive Transformer and Conditional Normalizing Flow based Reconciliation: Methodology

 \subsubsection{\textbf{Multivariate Autoregressive Transformer}}

-The encoder-decoder transformer architecture has been highly successful in advancing the research on multivariate time series forecasting, enabled by its multi-head self-attention mechanism to capture both long- and short-term dependencies, and can be further extended to have autoregressive properties by using \textit{causal masking}.
+The encoder -decoder transformer architecture has been highly successful in advancing the research on multivariate time series forecasting, enabled by its multi-head self-attention mechanism to capture both long- and short-term dependencies, and can be further extended to have autoregressive properties by using \textit{causal masking}.
 These advantages motivate the use of \textit{multivariate autoregressive transformer} as our building block to better capture patterns (e.g., trends and cycles) inside each individual time series.
 Note that the global parameters of the transformer are shared across different time series to exploit common patterns over the entire history.

 We denote the entities of a hierarchical time series by $y_{t,i}\in \mathbb{R}$ for $i\in \{1,2,...,n\}$, where $t$ is the time index.
 We consider time series with $t\in [1,T]$, sampled from the complete history of our data, where for training we split the sequence by some context window $[1,t_{0})$ and prediction window $[t_{0},T]$.
-We use $x_{t,i}$ to denote time-varying covariate vectors associated with each univariate time series ${i}$ at time step $t$
+We use $x_{t,i}$ to denote time-varying covariate vectors associated with each univariate time series ${i}$ at time step $t$.

-In the encoder-decoder transformer architecture, the encoder embeds $\bm{y}_{1:t_{0}-1}$ and the decoder outputs the base forecast of all levels as condition for the density estimations over $\bm{y}_{t_{0}:T}$ via a masked attention module: where $\theta$ and $\phi$ are parameters of the transformer's encoder and decoder, respectively.
+In the encoder-decoder transformer architecture, the encoder embeds $\bm{y}_{1:t_{0}-1}$ and the decoder outputs the base forecast of all levels as condition for the density estimations over $\bm{y}_{t_{0}:T}$ via a masked attention module:

+where $\theta$ and $\phi$ are parameters of the transformer's encoder and decoder, respectively.
 These parameters are shared globally, achieving information fusion across all levels in hierarchy to generate the \textit{base forecasts} $\bm{\hat{y}}_{t}$.

 During training, care has to be taken to prevent using information from future.
 Specifically, to ensure the autoregressive property of the model, we employ a mask that reflects the causal direction of the progressing time, i.e. to mask out future time points.